 One senator, Susan Collins of Maine, fought particularly hard for this adjustment.
 She’s quoted as saying that approximately 8.8 million Americans claim this deduction, and most of them earn less than $50,000 a year.
-The original House version of the bill wanted to do away with the medical expense deduction entirely, but Collins prevailed in her fight to keep it and actually managed to increase it.
+The original House version of the bill wanted to do away with the medical expense deduction entirely, but Collins prevailed in her fight to keep it and actually managed to increase it, at least temporarily.

 Do You Pay Alimony?

 This change seems particularly unfair because affected taxpayers haven't had to itemize to claim this deduction.
 It was an "above the line" adjustment to income on page 1 of Form 1040.
-You could subtract alimony payments from your taxable income there, then claim either the standard deduction or itemize your deductions as well.
+You could subtract alimony payments you made from your taxable income, then claim either the standard deduction or itemize your deductions as well.
 Meanwhile, your ex had to claim that alimony as income and pay taxes on it.

 The Effect of Those Lost Personal Exemptions on Families

-Of course, this would be balanced somewhat by the altered tax brackets, but it's still unlikely that large families will end up coming out ahead.
+Of course, this will be balanced somewhat by the altered tax brackets, but it's still unlikely that large families will end up coming out ahead.

 The Expanded Child Tax Credit

-The Center on Budget and Policy Priorities has been protesting the changes to the Child Tax Credit from the beginning.
+The Center on Budget and Policy Priorities protested the changes to the Child Tax Credit from the beginning.
 On the surface, the changes appear generous.
 Not so, says the CBPP, at least not for the lowest income families.